Monkeypox outbreak: Everything you should know about the virus so far

 The US has more than 36,000 doses of the Jynneos vaccine immediately available in its strategic national stockpile, and in May the federal government asked the manufacturer, Bavarian Nordic, to send another 36,000 doses.

-WHO’s Europe director, Dr Hans Kluge, said last week he was concerned by the scramble by some rich countries to buy more vaccines without talk of buying supplies for Africa.
-He urged governments to avoid "repeating the mistakes" of the COVID-19 pandemic.
+WHO’s Europe director, Dr Hans Kluge, has voiced concern over the scramble by some rich countries to buy more vaccines without talk of buying supplies for Africa.
+He has urged governments to avoid "repeating the mistakes" of the COVID-19 pandemic.

 Some African experts have also questioned why the UN health agency never proposed using vaccines in central and West Africa, where more than 1,500 suspected cases and 72 deaths have been reported this year.